cbeck88/strict-variant/README.md

 We deal with the "never empty" issue as follows:

-**Any type used with the variant must be no-throw move constructible, or the variant is not assignable.**
+**Every type used with the variant must be no-throw move constructible, or the variant is not assignable.**

 This is enforced using static asserts within the assignment operators.
 The condition can sometimes be a pain if you are forced to use e.g. GCC 4-series versions of the C++ standard library which are not C++11 conforming, and not all move ctors are appropriately marked `noexcept`.
 So there is also a flag to turn the static asserts off, see `static constexpr bool assume_move_nothrow` in the header.
 (Note that if a move does throw in this case, you will get UB.)